-UPDATED August 25, 2020, with addition of one-click button to initiate credit freeze.
+UPDATED with addition of VPN service for mobile apps.
 This review was originally published June 26, 2019.

 IdentityForce: Costs and what's covered

 IdentityForce has two main personal identity-protection products, and you can try the cheaper one for free for two weeks.